quattromani/childrenssafetyimmobilizer/index.md

 -	Reduces motion artifacts for imaging
 -	Gender neutral
 -	Non-sterile
--	Single patient use (NOT to be reprocessed or reused)<sup>*</sup>
+-	Single patient use (NOT to be reprocessed or reused)<sup>*Single patient use ensures compliance with infection preventive requirements and protocols</sup>
 -	Proudly made in the USA <i>![American Flag Icon](/images/united-states-of-america-flag-icon-32.png)</i>
 - Friction-based Hold

-\* Single patient use ensures compliance with infection preventive requirements and protocols

 Our positioner allows us to "hold without handling.”
-The methodology designed into The Q pediatric position holder places the child in a warm, cushioned and open design for medical procedures where the lines, tubes, and catheters are easily accessible.
-The Q is intended to compliment and not replace the child life specialist.

 ---

 ## Radiation reduction

-The opportunity to reduce radiation exposure is a critical issue within pediatric radiology.
+The opportunity to reduce radiation exposure is a critical issue within the pediatric radiology community.
 The Q assists children to remain montionless for diagnostic X-Rays, thus fewer exposures could mean less radiation.

 The Q allows the radiologic technologists to remain further from the primary and scatter radiation.